 Are you a musician, a professional artist, or someone who likes to play the piano on the stage?
 Do you need an 88-key keyboard with full of features and can be easily moved around for your shows?

 Stage pianos are the right choice for you.
 Many famous manufacturers make this type of instrument with international standards and thorough testing.
 One of them is the Yamaha brand.

 Do not let you wait any longer.
-Now we will introduce to you one of the best products from Yamaha.
+Now we will introduce to you one of the best keyboards from Yamaha.
 Are you ready to explore the Yamaha CP40 Stage Piano review?

 First of all, let’s get to know the main specs of Yamaha CP40.

 Yamaha is always innovating to produce high-quality musical instruments in every detail.
-Therefore, this guitar is no exception.
+Therefore, this piano is no exception.

 Generally speaking, the Yamaha CP40 Stage Piano is an excellent instrument for real musicians.
 Here are some of its amazing features.

 - 88 weighted keys, Graded Hammer action

 - 24 voices, 297 presets, and 62 VCM effects

 - 15 CFIII Grand Piano sounds and 35 Vintage electric piano sounds